cdapio/cdap/cdap-docs/admin-manual/source/operations/index.rst

 - |monitoring|_ CDAP collects **logs and metrics** for all of its internal services.
-  This section provides links to the relevant APIs for accessing these logs and metrics, and an overview of available monitoring utilities.
+  This section provides links to the relevant APIs for accessing these logs and metrics, an overview of available monitoring utilities, and information on publishing metadata update notifications to Apache Kafka.

 .. |preferences| replace:: **Preferences and Runtime Arguments:**
 .. _preferences: preferences.html